We may collect the following types of information:

 We may send you direct marketing communications and information about our activities and services that we consider may be of interest to you.
 These communications may be sent in various forms, including mail, SMS, phone, fax or email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth).

 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.
-In addition, at any time you may opt-out of receiving marketing communications from us by contacting us (see details on page 5) or by using opt-out facilities provided in the marketing communications.
+In addition, at any time you may opt-out of receiving marketing communications from us by contacting us (see details below) or by using opt-out facilities provided in the marketing communications.
 We will then endeavour to ensure that your name is removed from our mailing list.

 We do not provide your personal information to other organisations for the purposes of direct marketing.